Can explain software reuse

 Technically, an operating system can be called a platform.
-For example, Windows PC is a platform for desktop applications while iOS is a platform for mobile apps.
+For example, Windows PC is a platform for desktop applications while iOS is a platform for mobile applications.

-- .NET is a similar platform and a framework.
-Its runtime is called CLR (Common Language Runtime) and usually used on Windows machines.
+- .NET is a similar platform and framework.
+Its runtime is called CLR (Common Language Runtime) and it is usually used on Windows machines.